top of page

 • Internal audits and incident reviews

-A health system using CloudGate PIAM reduced internal investigations tied to improper access by 60%, thanks to role-aware audit trails.
+A health system using CloudGate PIAM reduced improper access investigations by 60% through automated, role-aware audit trails—boosting regulatory readiness and trust.

 Use Cases: Where PIAM Bridges Operational Gaps